SolbiatiAlessandro/steamengine/README.md

 - VR compatibility
 - served in Python, written in ClojureScript

+You can find in profiling.md some measurements around speed and efficiency of the simulation.

 ## Clojure Setup

 To get an interactive development environment run: